Teacher Education Admission

 Admission to teacher education is based upon consideration of each student’s academic achievement, professional and leadership potential, and dispositions.
-Any student desirous of completing a major in one of the six teaching options must seek formal admission to the teacher education program.
+Any student desirous of completing a major in one of the seven (7) teaching options must seek formal admission to the teacher education program.
 The following steps are to be completed by a student for formal admission to candidacy:

 - Completion of at least forty-five (45) semester hours of course work.

 - A cumulative grade point average of at least 2.75.